TrueWill/FSM.NET/README.md

 Whitespace surrounding states and events is ignored, so you can line up delimiters if you prefer.

+States and events are composed of letters, digits, and underscores, and may contain embedded spaces.
+They must start and end with a letter, digit, or underscore.

 States may not differ only by case; neither may events.

 By default, FSM will raise an exception if an event is received that